splewis/sm-builder/README.md

 {% endif %}
 ```

-will produce an output file of:
+will produce a corresponding output file of:
 ```
 hostname myserver
 sv_alltalk 0
 sv_deadtalk 1
 ```

+With this strategy you can simply using different configuration values and files in different packages.